World Figure Skating Championships cumulative medal count: Women's singles

+Sonja Henie of Norway is the most decorated skater at the World Championships in women's singles.
+She won ten gold medals and one silver medal.

-After the exclusion of female skaters from the open singles event at the World Championships in 1902, the International Skating Union established a separate second-class competition for women called the ISU Championships, which was first held 1906 in Davos, Switzerland.
+After the exclusion of female skaters from the open singles event at the World Championships in 1902, the International Skating Union established a separate second-class competition for women called the ISU Championships, which were first held in 1906 in Davos, Switzerland.
 The first combined World Championships for men, women, and pairs took place in 1930 in New York City.

-Sonja Henie of Norway holds the record in women's singles for total medals won (with eleven) and the most gold medals won (with ten), which is also the longest winning streak at back-to-back events in this discipline.
-Six skaters share the record for the most silver medals won (with three): Megan Taylor of Great Britain, Regine Heitzer of Austria, Gabriele Seyfert of East Germany, Surya Bonaly of France, Irina Slutskaya from Russia, and Michelle Kwan of the United States.
-Vivi-Anne Hultén of Sweden and Carolina Kostner of Italy hold the record for the most bronze medals won (with three each).
+Sonja Henie of Norway has won the most gold medals in women's singles (with ten), and also the most medals overall (with eleven), which is also the longest winning streak at back-to-back events in this discipline.
+Six skaters share the record for winning the most silver medals (with three each): Surya Bonaly of France, Regine Heitzer of Austria, Michelle Kwan of the United States, Gabriele Seyfert of East Germany, Irina Slutskaya from Russia, and Megan Taylor of Great Britain.
+Vivi-Anne Hultén of Sweden and Carolina Kostner of Italy are tied for winning the most bronze medals (also with three each).

 Total medal count by nation

-Sonja Henie is the most decorated skater at the World Championships in women's singles.
-She won ten gold medals and one silver medal for Norway.
+Carol Heiss of the United States was the first women's singles skater in the post-war era to win five gold medals at the World Championships.